 Those having received the sacrament of Confirmation are eligible to serve.
 You are also required to be a registered parishioner and a Roman Catholic in good standing with the Church (practices their faith regularly, by attending Sunday Mass, Holy Days of Obligations, church and community service, participant of a church ministry).
 Our ministry offers a workbook of readings for the current liturgical year and advance schedules.

 Held weekly during Sunday's 9 a.m.
-Mass (September-April), the Children's Liturgy of the Word Program is designed for children in Pre-School (4 years) through 2nd grade.
+Mass (typically September-May), the Children's Liturgy of the Word Program is designed for children in Pre-School (4 years) through 2nd grade.
 If you would like the opportunity to reflect more deeply on the Sunday readings, share your faith with young children, and meet your Sunday obligation ALL at the same time, then you might consider becoming a Children's Liturgy of the Word (CLOW) Catechist.
 All materials are provided.
 The children and their Catechist are called to the altar steps following the opening prayer.
-They then go to the Kindergarten room where the children will actively participate in activities related to the readings.
+They then go to the Conference Room or All-Purpose Room where the children will actively participate in activities related to the readings.
 The children will return to their parents in the pews just before offertory time.
-If you are interested in becoming a CLOW catechist, please contact the PSR Office (330-274-2268).
+If you are interested in becoming a CLOW catechist, please contact the Office of St. Joseph & St. Ambrose Parishes (330-274-2268).

 "The Eucharist constitutes the very life of the Church,